 Front-end and mobile development

 - React+Typescript (with Redux, Styled-Components, NextJS)

 - React Native (Expo)

 - Compilers, parsers, DSLs: Golang, Rust, Haskell

 - Systems programming: Rust, Golang, C

 Currently, I spend around 20 hours per week on self-education.
-Most of it focussed on computer science, some of it on other subjects (like linguistics or philosophy).
+Some of it focused on computer science, most of it on other subjects (like philosophy, history and linguistics).
 You can read more on my learning page.